-The Tough Garden
+The Unlovable Garden

 by Julie Carpenter

-I have had and loved many gardens, from my first one in Memphis, where my boxer dug up the plum trees and ate half my climbing roses, to the haunted hillbilly house where we didn’t need curtains in spring because the wisteria draped itself in billows from the big oak tree out front.
+I have had and loved many gardens, from my very first back yard in Memphis, where my boxer dug up the plum trees and ate half my climbing roses, to the haunted hillbilly house where we didn’t need curtains in spring because the wisteria draped itself in billows from the big oak tree out front.
 But I had one garden that, if I’m being honest, was hard to love.

-Julie Carpenter is the creator of the Sacred Chickens website.
+Julie Carpenter is the creator of the Sacred Chickens website and the author of Things Get Weird in Whistlestop.
 She is dedicated to telling stories and making sure that indie writers and publishers have a way to be heard.
 She uses narrative, her own and others’, to help interpret the world.
 She has a Master of Professional Writing from the University of Memphis, with an emphasis in Composition Theory.
 She wants to bend reality one story at a time.
 Julie’s work has appeared in Fiction on the Web and will be included The New Guard.
 She is currently working on a novel.